"Breaking the Cycle: How to Understand and Heal from Narcissism"

 This is what people mean when they talk about 'narcissistic supply'.
 While ever the narcissistically wounded person is being applauded they feel better, but it never lasts long, and they will develop a tolerance for their current supply that makes it less and less effective.
 This often leads to what is called the 'narcissistic discard' of the person who was just yesterday the revered source of their self-esteem.

 They will usually need ever larger and fresher sources of supply to attain that same feeling.
 In this way, it becomes an addiction.
 The narcissistically wounded person simple must have more, or they must face the inner hell that is torturing them.
-So narcissism is really nothing more than an attempt to compensate for the crippling insecurity within by using the drug of other people's positive regard.
+So narcissism is really nothing more than an attempt to compensate for the crippling insecurity within using the drug of other people's positive regard.

 The Narcissistic Façade